13th August 2019: Steamy steamy Tokyo {Japan, summer 2019}

 Signed CDs

 After the event was finished, I went back to Tokyo [東京].
 I kinda got lost so I wasted about an extra hour and a half, and thus I was not at the next hotel, in Shinagawa, until late.
-It had a huge TV (that’s a 135cm-wide bed)!
+Though it was a business hotel – or maybe because of that – it had a huge TV, almost as wide as the 135cm-wide bed I had!

 The TV at the foot of the bed is almost as wide as the bed itself, and the bed would fit two people